earthbound19/_ebDev/README.md

 09/02/2015 07:29:00 PM -RAH

-# INSTALLATION AND USAGE:
+# INSTALLATION AND USAGE

-Make a junction link to this directory, pointed to e.g. from one C:\devtools\_devbin, and put that same path in the system %PATH% (along with the paths to any other utilities or scripts in this repository that you will use).
-OR examine and use _setBinBaths.bat, which will permanently modify your path to include all relevant paths in this archive.
-OR examine and use getDevEnv.sh per the instructions therein.
+Examine and use _setBinBaths.bat, which will permanently modify your path to include all relevant paths in this archive.
+OR examine and use getDevEnv.sh per the comments therein.

-To create a junction link, see: http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html

-Some scripts rely on the existence of a file which you must manually create in your home dir (type <cd ~><ENTER> in bash to view it) named _devToolsPath.txt.
-That file should have one line consisting of the path to the directory in which you install _devtools, e.g.:
+Some scripts rely on the existence of a file which you must manually create in your $HOME dir named _devToolsPath.txt.
+In cygwin, to learn your home dir, enter the command "cygpath -w ~" or in any (?) 'nix environment, try the command "echo $HOME".
+The file _devToolsPath.txt should have one line consisting of the path to the directory in which you install _devtools, e.g.:

-C:\Users\<yourUserName>\Documents\scrap\_devtools-master
+C:\Users\yourUserName\Documents\scrap\_devtools-master

 or

-C:\_devTools
+C:\artDevTools

+An example command to create this would be:

+echo C:\\_devTools > $HOME/_devToolsPath.txt

+(The \\ there is to escape the backslash so it will actually print into the file.)

 -- AND NOTE: If those paths include spaces or other "special" characters, it may not work.
 I'm not working around that.
 You must work around it by not using spaces etc. in your path.